pauldambra/pauldambra.github.io/_posts/2014-07-30-better-affordance-2.md

 This now adds the i child element which indicates that a particular element is editable which is necessary because of how ckeditor alters the DOM when it picks up on a contenteditable element.

-And, rather than simply calling `omniclopse.onContentEdited` it now passes in the page element that triggered the event so its editable indicator can be updated.
+And, rather than calling `omniclopse.onContentEdited` it now passes in the page element that triggered the event so its editable indicator can be updated.

 # The result
 is a pretty, funky, pulsing indicator that shows an element is editable and changes state with the element to keep the user informed of what is happening in the background.